What Is Thickness of 16 Gauge Metal Across Different Materials?

 Step 2: Match Needs to Metal Properties

-Use the checklist below to align your project with the right 16 gauge metal:
+Use this checklist to align your project with the right 16 gauge metal:

 Project RequirementBest 16 Gauge Metal ChoiceReasoning